bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- `ping`
 			  uses the ICMP protocol's mandatory ECHO_REQUEST datagram to elicit an ICMP ECHO_RESPONSE from a host or gateway.
 			- `host`
-			  a simple utility for performing DNS lookups in both way: domain name → IPs and IP → .
+			  a simple utility for performing DNS lookups in both way: domain name → IPs and IP → canonical name.
 			- `nslookup`
 			  a program to query Internet domain name servers.
 			- `dig`